Alluxio/alluxio/docs/en/Command-Line-Interface.md

 unavailable immediately after this command returns, but the actual data may be deleted a while later.

+Add -R option will delete all contents of the directory and then the directory itself.

 For example, `rm` can be used to remove temporary files which are no longer needed.

 {% include Command-Line-Interface/rm2.md %}

-## rmr
-The `rmr` command is similar to `rm`, but can also take a directory as an argument. `Rmr` will delete all contents of the directory and then the directory itself.

-For example, `rmr` can be used to clean up entire subtrees in the Alluxio.

-{% include Command-Line-Interface/rmr.md %}

 ## setTtl
 The `setTtl` command sets the time-to-live of a file, in milliseconds.
 The file will automatically